set-soft/KiBot-media/music/01-The_Symphony_of_Automation/README.md

 A master of rhythm, where innovation flows!
 ```

-Then using Suno v3.5 I generated the 10 songs found in this folder.
+Then using Suno v3.5 I generated the 20 songs found in this folder (1 discarded).
 The prompts are included.

 For one of the songs I generated subtitles using YouTube, downloading the